DougBurke/hvega/hvega/README.md

 [Vega-Lite Example Gallery](https://vega.github.io/vega-lite/examples/) has been converted to an
 [IHaskell notebook](https://github.com/DougBurke/hvega/blob/master/notebooks/VegaLiteGallery.ipynb)
-Uunfortunately the plots created by VegaEmbed **do not always appear** in the notebook when viewed with either GitHub's viewer or [ipynb viewer](http://nbviewer.jupyter.org/github/DougBurke/hvega/blob/master/notebooks/VegaLiteGallery.ipynb), but things seem much better when using Jupyter Lab (rather than
+Unfortunately the plots created by VegaEmbed **do not always appear** in the notebook when viewed with either GitHub's viewer or [ipynb viewer](http://nbviewer.jupyter.org/github/DougBurke/hvega/blob/master/notebooks/VegaLiteGallery.ipynb), but things seem much better when using Jupyter Lab (rather than